Hendrix-CS/csci151/labs/maze-enums.md

 ## Step 2 - Puzzle

-The Puzzle class is our central model for this program.
-It will hold a Maze, an Explorer, and a Position to represent the Goal in our maze.
+The `Puzzle` class is our central model for this program.
+It will hold a `Maze`, an `Explorer`, and a `Position` to represent the goal in our maze.
 In this step, you will complete the code for interacting with the Maze.

 ### Step 2.1 - Implementation